Information and Communications Technology (ICT)

 The Difference Between ELRV Lectures and MOOC Courses

-ELRV lectures are recorded in the ICT studio and uploaded to the LMS portal.
+ELRV lectures are recorded in the ICT studio and uploaded to the Akanksha, The e-Learning Content Management Portal.
 MOOCs and other Honours / Minor courses are specifically designed for online learning, offering further features.

 - Online interaction: Not available for ELRV lectures, but MOOCs offer discussion forums for students and instructors.